 Platform: Netflix

-Okay, so Big Mouth is definitely one of those R rated animated series Netflix shows that makes you go “did they really just show that on screen?”
-But here’s why it works – beneath all the crude humor and hormone monsters, there’s actually some brilliant commentary on what it’s like growing up.
+Okay, so Big Mouth is definitely one of those R-rated animated series Netflix shows that makes you go “did they really just show that on screen?”
+But here’s why it works – beneath all the crude humor and hormone monsters, there is actually some brilliant commentary on what it’s like growing up.

-Sure, it’s not appropriate for kids, but if you watch it as an adult, you probably find yourself alone, thinking, That’s exactly what puberty felt like.
+It’s not appropriate for kids, but if you watch it as an adult, you probably love it.

 3. Love, Death & Robots